-These results suggest strongly that effective weight loss with an 800 to 1000kcal/d formula diet programme can improve the severity of the skin lesions in psoriasis and that this can be maintained by partial use of formula diet in a weight maintenance programme.
-A full-scale multi-centre randomised controlled trial, with weight loss followed by at least a two-year weight maintenance programme, should now be undertaken to provide evidence of the strength required for weight loss and maintenance guidance to be incorporated into psoriasis management guidelines.
+controlled trial, with weight loss followed by at least a two-year weight maintenance programme, should now be undertaken to provide the evidence required for weight loss and maintenance guidance to be incorporated into psoriasis management guidelines.
 In the meantime clinicians may feel inclined to see whether or not obese individuals with psoriasis benefit from weight loss using formula diet weight reduction and maintenance programmes.